 The internet creates unlimited opportunities to access information and entertainment, to interact and to assist us in our business and daily lives.
 Yet, there are still concerns around personal data and transparency.
 The internet should offer more to our society.
 It should provide better services and greater involvement and participation.
 It is essential that the next generation internet is designed for humans, so that it can meet its full potential for the society and economy.

-The European Commission aims to shape this future internet as a powerful, open, data-driven, user-centric, interoperable platform ecosystem.
-Preparations for the Next Generation Internet initiative started in autumn 2016 and include the following corner stones:
+The European Commission aims to shape this future internet as a powerful, open, data-driven, user-centric, interoperable platform ecosystem and has therefore launched the Next Generation Internet initiative in autumn 2016.
+It and include the following corner stones:

 - An open consultation that took place from 14 November 2016 until 9 January 2017.
 A total of 449 people took part and answered questions about technologies and values that are relevant for the Internet of the future.
 The results of the consultation have been summarised in a report.